-The piece of advice or reassurance that I provide to clients with the most frequency before a courtroom appearance is that the anxiety that we all possess surrounding events that we’ve never experienced before has more to do with a fear of the unknown that the actual event itself.
+The piece of advice or reassurance that I provide clients with the most frequency before a courtroom appearance is that the anxiety that we all possess surrounding events that we've never experienced before has more to do with a fear of the unknown than the actual event itself.

-Very rarely has someone gone to court and testified, only to tell me that the actual experience itself was worse than he or she expected.
-It’s the unknown, and the apprehension that surrounds the unknown, that is often the worst part of beginning a family law case for many people.
+Very rarely has someone gone to court and testified, only to tell me that the experience itself was worse than they expected.
+The unknown and the novel's apprehension are often the worst part of beginning a family law case for many people.

-While courtroom activities will most likely not be the biggest or most important aspect of your family lawcase, it is possible that you will have to spend some amount of time in a courtroom for a hearing or even a trial.
+While courtroom activities will most likely not be the most significant or most important aspect of your family law case, you may have to spend some time in a courtroom for a hearing or even a trial.
 With that said, knowing what to expect and how to manage the emotions and stressors related to filing a family law case and appearing in court are crucial.

-The attorneys with the Law Office of Bryan Fagan, PLLC would like to share with you some thoughts on this subject and provide you with a general overview of how to plan for a family law case in Texas.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to share some thoughts on this subject and provide you with a general overview of how to plan for a family law case in Texas.

 Heading to Court: What to expect and how to manage those expectations

-Whether you need to go to court to have a full-fledged trail on your divorce or child custodycase, or you and your attorney are simply appearing in front of the judge for an uncontested “prove up” hearing to conclude your case knowing how to conduct yourself in court is important.
+Whether you need to go to court to have a full-fledged trial on your divorce or child custody case, or you and your attorney are simply appearing in front of the judge for an uncontested "prove up" hearing to conclude your case knowing how to conduct yourself in court is essential.

 Dressing for Court

-I always hesitate to give advice to other grown people on how to dress.
+I always hesitate to advise other grown people on how to dress.
 Most people (and you can probably count yourself among this group) are more than capable of dressing themselves for any event- court included.
-It doesn’t hurt though to make absolutely sure that you are aware of what is and what is not appropriate clothing to wear prior to stepping foot in court.
+It doesn't hurt, though, to make sure that you are aware of what is and what is not appropriate clothing to wear before stepping foot in court.
 After all, you can only make one first impression on a judge.

 Neatness and cleanliness can make up for a lot in my experience.
 There is no need to go out to the mall for a new wardrobe the first time your attorney tells you that you have a court date coming up.
 Simply taking whatever professional clothing you have, piecing together an outfit, and then making sure that that outfit is clean can make a huge difference and save you money in the process.

-If you’re a man, wearing a suit is never a bad bet but a collared shirt tucked into dress pants will do as well.
+If you're a man, wearing a suit is never a bad bet, but a collared shirt tucked into dress pants will do as well.
 Wash your shirt and pants, iron them if necessary and wear a pair of sensible and comfortable shoes.
-Your attorney may have told you that your hearing shouldn’t last more than an hour but he or she cannot control how quickly your case proceeds before the judge.
-You may be in court all day and you should dress comfortably to compensate for this.
+Your attorney may have told you that your hearing shouldn't last more than an hour, but they cannot control how quickly your case proceeds before the judge.
+You may be in court all day, and you should dress comfortably to compensate for this.

-If you’re a woman, a suit works just as well for you as it does for a man.
+If you're a woman, a suit works just as well for you as it does for a man.
 Alternatively, a dress or pants/dress shirt combination works too.
-I will warn against wearing clothes that are overly revealing, tight or short.
+I will warn against wearing overly revealing clothes, tight or short.
 Keep your makeup and hair conservative- even if that is not your style.

-Again, you don’t know how your judge will react to your appearance.
-It could be that he or she would be a fan of your day to day hairstyle.
-It’s just as likely, however, that he or she would not be a fan.
+Again, you don't know how your judge will react to your appearance.
+It could be that they would be a fan of your day-to-day hairstyle.
+However, it's just as likely that they would not be a fan.
 Play it safe in this situation.